-The following is post I began in Ethiopia but never got to post.
-The subject is Rick Hodes, an American doctor who has been living in Addis Ababa, Ethiopia, for over thirty years, treating extremely pathological patients with no where else to turn.
+The following is post I began in Ethiopia when I was there in August, but never got around to posting.
+The subject is Rick Hodes, an American doctor who has been living in Addis Ababa, Ethiopia, where, for over thirty years, he has treated extremely pathological patients who have nowhere else to turn.

 August 26, 2018.

 I had a very interesting day shadowing Dr. Rick Hodes at his clinic in Addis Ababa.
 The clinic, which is the only one of its kind in Ethiopia, provides free services and sees patients from all over the country.
 Dr. Hodes, an American doctor who has been working in Ethiopia since the 1980s, primarily specializes in spinal disorders but treats patients with a variety of conditions.